aescarias/lotta-dev/src/content/posts/before-you-compile-python.md

 ## Conclusion

 The reason I made this article is to compile the most common responses I have seen others give when people ask "How can I compile my app into an EXE?".
-This is a very common question and the usual answer is "You don't."
-Without context, this can feel dismissive.
+This is a very common question and the usual answer of "You don't" can feel somewhat discouraging.

 The point of this article is not to discourage or scare you into not using these tools.
 I personally have used some of them and there's a lot of projects that do.
 The point is not to tell you not to climb a tree but to tell you what you're in for.
 While the mission of these tools is great and respectable, there are challenges that come from the nature of Python itself, so I hope this post clarified at least a few of them.